 Records of Vermont births, deaths, marriages, civil unions, and divorces dating from 2010 and earlier, with a few exceptions including foreign-born births, are available from the Vermont State Archives and Records Administration.

 Pursuant to 18 V.S.A. § 5002, there are no restrictions on public access to Vermont vital records.

 Only available from the Department of Health (2011 to present)

 Records of vital events occurring in 2011 through the present, including any amendments and corrections to records, are only available from the Vermont Department of Health.
-This is also true for all records of dissolution.
+This is also true for all records of dissolution and all records of foreign-born births, regardless of date.
 Please contact the Vital Records Division of the Vermont Department of Health for more information.

 Only available from Vermont Town Clerks